Scam baiting

 Scam baiting (or scambaiting) is a form of internet vigilantism primarily used towards advance-fee fraud, IRS impersonation scams, technical support scams, pension scams, and consumer financial fraud.

 Scambaiters pose as potential victims to waste the time and resources of scammers, gather information useful to authorities, and publicly expose scammers.
-They may document scammers' tools and methods, warn potential victims, provide discussion forums, disrupt scammers' devices and systems using remote access trojans and computer viruses, or take down fraudulent webpages, while some scambaiters simply call scammers to annoy them and waste their time dealing with a scambaiter, therefore allowing scammers less time to scam potential victims.
-Some scambaiters are motivated by a sense of civic duty, some simply engage for their own amusement, or a combination of both.
+They may document scammers' tools and methods; warn potential victims; provide discussion forums; disrupt scammers' devices and systems using remote access trojans and computer viruses; or take down fraudulent webpages.
+Some scambaiters simply call scammers to annoy or anger them by wasting their time dealing with a scambaiter, therefore reducing the scammer's time to scam potential victims.
+Some scambaiters are motivated by a sense of civic duty, some simply engage for their own amusement, and some are a combination of both.

 Methodology

 For scams conducted via written communication, baiters may answer scam emails using throwaway email accounts, pretending to be receptive to scammers' offers.

 Popular methods of accomplishing the first objective are to ask scammers to fill out lengthy questionnaires; to bait scammers into taking long trips; to encourage the use of poorly made props or inappropriate English-language idioms that surreptitiously cast doubt upon their scams.

 Baiters may deceive scammers with claims as ludicrous as the ones they have used to defraud their victims, or they may entrap them with Trojan horses, such as remote administration tools, that enable baiters to gain sensitive information from or damage scammers' computers.
 Baiters may publicly humiliate scammers by live streaming their sessions or persuading them to produce humiliating images colloquially known as "trophies".
 Some of the images that were uploaded to early scam baiting websites have been described as a form of schadenfreude or reinforcing racist stereotypes.
 However, modern day scam baiting content is primarily centred around education on how the scams work and how to prevent falling victim to scams.